Preparing for the interview

 - 'Meeting and greeting' the candidates on the day.

-If you request assistance from the Faculty/ Division HR Team with some or all of this activity, for instance if there is no suitable venue locally or if you have no admin/ secretarial support available, then it will be provided wherever operationally possible.
+If you request assistance from your Faculty or Divisional HR Team with some or all of this activity, for instance if there is no suitable venue locally or if you have no admin/ secretarial support available, then it will be provided wherever operationally possible.
 The Faculty/ Division HR Team may also be more involved if a more complex assessment centre process has been adopted or if psychometric tests are to be used

 The interview setting